QuentinRa/blog.quentinra.dev/operating-systems/linux/radix/index.md

   * $r_i = a\ mod\ n$
   * $a = q_i$

-Using this algorithm, at the end, you have to convert every invalid $r_i$ to radix-n <small>(ex: 14 in radix-15 is E)</small>, and concatenate **in the reverse order** every value.
+Using this algorithm, in the end, you have to convert every invalid $r_i$ to radix-n <small>(ex: 14 in radix-15 is E)</small>, and concatenate **in the reverse order** every value.
 You can [use rapid-table website to do it online](https://www.rapidtables.com/convert/number/base-converter.html).
 </div><div>

 * $a = 6072$